Chinmayi Posts 'Nudes' As Requested By A Troll; Shocking Deets Inside

 Trolling is a major menace which cannot be tolerated any cost.
 Let us hope that social media users realise this at the earliest and stop harassing celebs.
 Enough said!

-Chinmayi Says That Some Men Take Photos Of Her Chest And Waist When She Wears A Sari
+Read: Chinmayi Says That Some Men Take Photos Of Her Chest And Waist When She Wears A Sari